SJ-SCM/Prototype_V00/README.md

 (2) compare the results to a basic alignment

-If you are interested in the project you can see more at intuitiveinformatics.com or contact me at group@intuitiveinformatics.com or sarah_joseph@live.com
+If you are interested in the project you can read more at intuitiveinformatics.com or contact me at group@intuitiveinformatics.com